FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers ftdi uninstall [OPTIONS]

-  The command 'apio drivers ftdi uninstall' uninstalled the ftdi drivers that
+  The command 'apio drivers ftdi uninstall' removes the FTDI drivers that may
-  you may installed eariler. .
+  have been installed earlier.

   Examples:
     apio drivers ftdi install      # Install the ftdi drivers.